grafana/tempo/docs/sources/tempo/traceql/query-editor.md

 To enable the Trace Search in Grafana 10 and newer, you need to enable the `traceqlSearch` feature flag.

-The query editor and search are available in Grafana Cloud without enabling a feature flag.
+These features are available in Grafana Cloud without enabling a feature flag.
 {{% /admonition %}}

-## Create TraceQL queries using the query editor
+## Write TraceQL queries using the query editor

-The Tempo data source’s query editor helps you query and display traces from Tempo in **Explore**.
+The Tempo data source’s TraceQL query editor helps you query and display traces from Tempo in **Explore**.

 To access the query editor, follow these steps:

 1. Sign into Grafana or Grafana Cloud.
 1. Select your Tempo data source.
 1. From the menu, choose **Explore** and select the **TraceQL** tab.
-1. Start your query on the text line by entering `{{`.
+1. Start your query on the text line by entering `{`.
 For help with TraceQL syntax, refer to the [Construct a TraceQL query documentation]({{< relref "./_index.md" >}}).
 1. Optional: Use the Time picker drop-down to change the time and range for the query (refer to the [documentation for instructions](/docs/grafana/latest/dashboards/use-dashboards#set-dashboard-time-range)).
 1. Once you have finished your query, select **Run query**.